Vladinho10/node-server-template/README.md

 ## Style guide
 We suggest our ESLint configs which are inspired by AirBnB configs.
 We are open to any suggestions from contributors if they are inline with our philosophy. \
-These ESLint confings are written and tuned for modern JavaScript development.
-So we don’t support old, outdated JavaScript methods, e.g. obj = new Object() this constuct because we can just use const obj = {};\
+These ESLint configs are written and tuned for modern JavaScript development.
+So we don’t support old, outdated JavaScript methods, e.g. obj = new Object() this construct because we can just use const obj = {};\
 [more](https://github.com/Vladinho10/node-server-template/blob/master/guides/style-guide.md)

 ## Architecture guide